skippyr/graffiti/README.md

 They will automatically replace those format specifiers with styles sequences, or will remove them automatically of the output if they detect that the stream is not a terminal.

-To avoid conflicts with some ANSI sequences, those functions will remove ANSI sequences that apply styles, clear the screen or move the cursor from the string you use as parameter.
+To avoid conflicts with some ANSI sequences, those functions will remove ANSI sequences that apply styles, clear the screen and move the cursor from the string you use as parameter.

 ### Format Specifiers